thecarp/dactyl-keyboard/doc/tutorial-1d.md

 ## Walls

-To round out this tutorial, we’re going to add another tweak in one go.
+To round out this chapter, we’re going to add another tweak in one go.
 It uses the same anchors as the edges of the roof, but this one goes to ground like the walls around the key mounting plate.
 Add this to the bottom of `butty.yaml`:

 ```yaml
   wall-bridges: